ankurpython/ankurpython/README.md

 - 👀 I’m interested in Python programming and their framework and enhancing my Skill in Machine Learning.
 - 🌱 I’m currently learning the Algorithms of Machine Learning.
 - 💞️ I’m looking to collaborate on project related with Python.
-- 📫 You can mail me at the given address imankursaurabh@outlook.com or my linkedin profile https://www.linkedin.com/in/ankur-saurabh/
+- 📫 You can mail me at the given address imankursaurabh@outlook.com.

 <!---
 ankurpython/ankurpython is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.